Meghan Markle And Prince Harry Visit Nelson Mandela Exhibition With Madiba’s Granddaughter

 This latest diplomatic visit could not come at a better time for Meghan Markle.
 As was previously reported by the Inquisitr, a new report suggests that the Duke and Duchess are “frustrated” by the Duchess’s family.

-The Duchess’ family has been behaving poorly in the press since 2017, when the couple first announced their engagement.
-And now, after more than a year of seeing their behavior play out, the pair have finally had enough of the Markles.
+The Duchess’s family has been behaving poorly in the press since 2017 when the couple first announced their engagement.
+And now, after more than a year of seeing their behavior play out, the pair has finally had enough of the Markles.

-Though the duo have yet to release a formal statement to the press about Meghan’s family, a source close to the palace says that the Duchess has “struggled” with the perceptions of her family, and specifically, family members who have “screwed her over” in the past.
+Though the duo has yet to release a formal statement to the press about Meghan’s family, a source close to the palace says that the Duchess has “struggled” with the perceptions of her family, and specifically, family members who have “screwed her over” in the past.

 The couple has been “forgiving” of the actions of Thomas Markle, Thomas Markle Jr., and Samantha Markle-Grant in the past, but it seems their forbearance is running thin.